 I recently assisted a client with a Settlement Agreement.
 She had been in dispute with her employer over her employer’s failure to make reasonable adjustments for her disability.

-She booked in with me to, in her words, “check through” the agreement.
+She booked in with me to, in her words, “check through” the Settlement Agreement.
 When we met, I went through the background of her situation and explained the purpose of the Settlement Agreement.
 Particularly, that if she were to sign, her employment would end and she would not be able to bring any claims at the Employment Tribunal against her employer.

 I was very concerned that for a few months’ pay she was considering ending her employment and losing her job security.
-Also, as part of the Settlement Agreement she would be giving away all her Employment Tribunal claims and giving her employers the security of knowing she could not take action against them.
+Also, as part of the Settlement Agreement she would be giving away all her Employment Tribunal claims and giving her employers the safety of knowing she could not take action against them.
 During our appointment she was very distressed, she hadn’t understood the strength of her position and had believed the company’s HR Adviser when they said she was getting a good deal.

 She did not want to return to work and instructed me to renegotiate her Settlement Agreement.
 Several letters and emails later, we had a new Settlement Agreement package equivalent to a full year’s gross pay.
 Her employer also reimbursed her legal fees so not only did she get a substantially increased compensation payment, my work didn’t cost her anything.

 If you have been given a Settlement Agreement, make sure you are being properly compensated for the rights and claims you are agreeing to give away.
 Please call Lincs Law Solicitors on 01522 440512 for a free consultation to discuss your situation.
 As specialist employment law solicitors, we can advise you where you stand and help you make an informed decision about your offer.
 For more information about Settlement Agreements, please visit our website at https://lincslaw.co.uk/services/settlement-agreement/